- Buyers Guide

 Articles Tagged with ''noise''

-API Technologies Corp., a leading provider of high performance RF/microwave, power and security solutions for critical and high-reliability applications, introduces a new series of pre-filtered GPS Low Noise Amplifiers (GPS LNAs) designed to amplify signals while filtering out interferers.
+API Technologies Corp. introduces a new series of pre-filtered GPS LNAs designed to amplify signals while filtering out interferers.
 The cost-effective 312 Series is smaller, lighter and offers improved performance, replacing the existing line of standard parts.

 Richardson RFPD Inc. announces immediate availability and full design support capabilities for a new 0.2 to 1.0 GHz, N-connectorized low noise amplifier (LNA) from Wavelex.